 Color of services

-The color of services are based on automatic (default) or manual thresholds you can configure in the settings menu.
-Red indicates an error and blue indicates normal activity.
+The color of services is based on automatic (default) or manual thresholds you can configure in the settings menu.
+Red indicates an anomaly and blue indicates normal activity.

 Shape of services